uncefact/project-crm/website/docs/pilots/Pilot-AUS.md

 ## Key Focus

-This pilot focus is crotical mineral supply chain resilience and guarantee of origin / prevenance verification.
+This pilot focus is critical mineral supply chain resilience and guarantee of origin/prevenance verification.

 ## Stakeholders